Lychee-Bot/project/README.md

 This research project has three main parts: human modeling, path planning and robot control.
 For modelling the human-human interaction, we analyze the takes we recorded in the Cory motion capture room to infer patterns, and apply the Maximum Likelihood Constraint Inference for Inverse Reinforcement Learning paper to determine constraints in human interaction.
 We also developed and experimented with an MCMC based approach to predict human motion.
 For the planning component, we created a constraint optimization based planner.
 Finally, we developed a controller for the Turtlebot to navigate around obstacles detected by the OptiTrack motion capture system.

+## Research Goal

+1. Understand how humans interact with static obstacles as well as other humans.
+2. Path plan a trajectory from current state state to goal navigating around static and moving obstacles.
+3. Model a human’s trajectory and incorporate its behavior into our path planning algorithm.
+4. Create a controller to receive commands from a master algorithm and actuate.

 ## Design:

 As it is a research project, an important goal was to experiment with different approaches while making sure to have useful results.
 At a high level, our project incorporates sensing, planning, actuation and learning.
 We aimed to modularize our design so we can work on it parallely, while some aspects such as the Turtlebot, was not available in the motion capture room.